saiashishpalai/source-searcher-pro/docs/features/SLACK_INTEGRATION_GUIDE.md

 **Cause:** Slack requires HTTPS for redirect URIs (security requirement)

 **Solution:**
-1. Make sure LocalTunnel is running: `./LocalTunnel http 3000`
+1. Make sure mkcert certificates are installed: `mkcert -install`
-2. Use the HTTPS URL in your environment variables
+2. Use the HTTPS URL in your environment variables: `https://localhost:3000`
-3. Update Slack App settings with the LocalTunnel HTTPS URL
+3. Update Slack App settings with the mkcert HTTPS URL: `https://localhost:3000`

 ---